codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-an-image-from-a-different-git-repository.md

 ---
-title: "Build an Image from a Different Git Repository"
+title: "Build an Image from a different Git repository"
 description: "Build microservices from other repositories"
 group: example-catalog
-sub_group:
+sub_group: ci-examples
 redirect_from:
   - /docs/build-an-image-from-a-different-git-repository/
 toc: true
 ---

 In most cases, your Codefresh pipeline will check out a single Git repository.
-Codefresh also has great support for [Monorepos]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/#using-the-modified-files-field-to-constrain-triggers-to-specific-folderfiles) if you have placed all your applications in a single repository.
+Codefresh also has great support for [monorepos]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/#using-the-modified-files-field-to-constrain-triggers-to-specific-folderfiles) if you have placed all your applications in a single repository.

-A Codefresh pipeline is not really tied to a specific Git repository, which means that by [checking out multiple git repositories]({{site.baseurl}}/docs/example-catalog/git-checkout/#cloning-multiple-repositories) you can build docker images from other unrelated repositories in a single pipeline if you wish to do so.
+A Codefresh pipeline is not really tied to a specific Git repository, which means that by [checking out multiple git repositories]({{site.baseurl}}/docs/example-catalog/git-checkout/#cloning-multiple-repositories) you can build Docker images from other unrelated repositories in a single pipeline if you wish to do so.

 ## Building Docker images from other Git repositories